xyla-io/html5_playable_template/README.md

 ├── playable.js               # initialization of the playable framework
 ├── playable_dimensions.js    # dimension file which can be used to isolate differences between the same playable with different dimensions
-├── playable_play.js          # starts the story, loading scenes in the order they should be played ├── playable_scenes.js        # defines the assets, animations, and interactions of each scene in the story ├── playable_story.js         # manages the flow of the story when scenes change ├── preloadjs.js              # dev version of PreloadJS, used for preparing assets for when they are needed in the story ├── preloadjs.min.js          # prod version of PreloadJS ├── sample.png                # A sample PNG file that is used in the scenes to demonstrate how to load and configure assets ├── tweenjs.js                # dev version of TweenJS, used for animations └── tweenjs.min.js            # prod version of TweenJS
+├── playable_play.js          # starts the story, loading scenes in the order they should be played ├── playable_scenes.js        # defines the base Scene class that can be extended to define scenes ├── playable_story.js         # manages the flow of the story when scenes change ├── preloadjs.js              # dev version of PreloadJS, used for preparing assets for when they are needed in the story ├── preloadjs.min.js          # prod version of PreloadJS ├── sample.png                # A sample PNG file that is used in the scenes to demonstrate how to load and configure assets ├── sample_scenes.js          # defines the custom assets, animations, and interactions of each scene in the story ├── tweenjs.js                # dev version of TweenJS, used for animations └── tweenjs.min.js            # prod version of TweenJS
 ```